 The charge will not apply where the deemed income in relation to all property affected by the rules is less than £5,000.

 The rules are more complex where part interests in properties are involved.

 There are a number of options for avoiding the charge where it would otherwise apply.

-- Consider dismantling the scheme or arrangement.
+- Consider dismantling any remaining old schemes or arrangements.
 However this may not always be possible and even where it is the costs of doing so may be prohibitively high and specialist legal and tax advice is required.

 - Ensure a full market rent is paid for occupation of the property – not always an attractive option.